huggingface/diffusers/examples/community/README.md

 If only one input is given for multiple regions, they are all assumed to be the same value.

 ### Prompt and Prompt-EX
-The difference is that in Prompt, duplicate areas are added, whereas in Prompt-EX, duplicate areas are overwritten sequentially.
-Since they are processed in order, setting a TARGET with a large area first makes it easier for the effect of small areas to remain unmuffled.
+The difference is that in Prompt, duplicate regions are added, whereas in Prompt-EX, duplicate regions are overwritten sequentially.
+Since they are processed in order, setting a TARGET with a large regions first makes it easier for the effect of small regions to remain unmuffled.

 ### Accuracy
-In the case of a 512 x 512 image, Attention mode reduces the size of the region to about 8 x 8 pixels deep in the U-Net, so that small areas get mixed up; Latent mode calculates 64*64, so that the region is exact.
+In the case of a 512 x 512 image, Attention mode reduces the size of the region to about 8 x 8 pixels deep in the U-Net, so that small regions get mixed up; Latent mode calculates 64*64, so that the region is exact.
 ```
 girl hair twintail frills,ribbons, dress, face BREAK
 girl, ,face